-After surveying the literature, and understanding the novelty of each work, we believe that the available techniques in literature, especially in the last 3 years, have advanced rapidly such that they can be soon implemented in clinical environments, if that is not the case already.
-To the best of our knowledge, we have included the key studies that are concerned with automatic segmentation of liver, tumors and vessels, using ML algorithms.
-Thus, from that perspective, we see some patterns/gaps in both Figure~\ref{fig:liver_map} and Figure~\ref{fig:tumors_and_vessels_map} that are worth highlighting.
-Along our survey, we also identified gaps and challenges that need attention to be addressed, where potential improvements are highlighted as future directions.
+After surveying the literature and understanding the novelty of each work, we believe that the available techniques in literature, especially in the last 3 years, have advanced rapidly so that they can be soon implemented in clinical environments if that is not the case.
+To the best of our knowledge, we have included the key studies that are concerned with the automatic segmentation of liver, tumors, and vessels using ML algorithms.
+Thus, from that perspective, we see some patterns/gaps in both Fig.~\ref{fig:liver_map} and Fig.~\ref{fig:tumors_and_vessels_map} that are worth highlighting.
+Along our survey, we also identified gaps and challenges that need attention to be addressed.

-\subsection{Tumors and Vessels Literature Availability}
+\subsubsection{Tumors and Vessels Literature Availability}

-The works utilizing ML techniques for tumors and vessels segmentation seem to be a little copious against the ones concerned with the liver.
+The works utilizing ML techniques for tumors and vessel segmentation seem to be a little copious against the ones concerned with the liver.
 This is understandable because the advanced ML algorithms have been thoroughly investigated for the liver segmentation task first, which can then be utilized for the tumors and vessels segmentation task in a hierarchy fashion.
-Nonetheless, they are of scarce nature, especially the vessels segmentation task, due to the less available masks for hepatic vasculature needed for ML algorithms.
-However, with the introduction of MSDC-T8 dataset, the research fraternity has been boosted up to utilize ML algorithms on vessel and tumor segmentation.
+Nonetheless, they are of scarce nature, especially the vessels segmentation task, due to the fewer available masks for hepatic vasculature needed for ML algorithms.
+However, with the introduction of the MSDC-T8 dataset, the research fraternity has been boosted up to utilize ML algorithms on vessel and tumor segmentation.

-\subsection{Classifying All Tissues}
+\subsubsection{Classifying All Tissues}

-The most prominent gap that has been identified is the absence of studies that segments all the hepatic tissues within the liver, except for \cite{Treilhard2017}. but even though the achieved results are not comparable with the state-of-the-art.
-One of the possible reasons for this problem might be due to the unavailability of a complete masked data including liver parenchyma, tumors, and vessels.
-Although MSDC-T8 dataset provides two of the three elements required, the tumors and vessels masks, there has been another database recently introduced \cite{Tian2019} that includes the liver annotations, rendering this dataset a complete one for segmenting all the tissues within the liver.
+The most prominent gap that has been identified is the absence of studies that segment all the hepatic tissues within the liver, except for \cite{Treilhard2017}. but even though the achieved results are not comparable with the state-of-the-art.
+One of the possible reasons for this problem might be due to the unavailability of complete masked data, including liver parenchyma, tumors, and vessels.
+Although the MSDC-T8 dataset provides two of the three elements required, the tumors and vessels masks, there has been another database recently introduced \cite{Tian2019} that includes the liver annotations, rendering this dataset a complete one for segmenting all the tissues within the liver.

-\subsection{Absence of Post-operative Ground-Truth and Follow-up Datasets}
+\subsubsection{Absence of Post-operative Ground-Truth and Follow-up Datasets}